dpriskorn/ItemSubjector/README.md

                         Show an extra column in the table of search strings with links -iu, --show-item-urls
-                        Show an extra column in the table of items with links
+                        Show an extra column in the table of items with links --sparql [SPARQL]     Work on main subject items returned by this SPARQL query.
+Note: "?item" has to be in selected for it to work.
+  --debug-sparql        Enable debugging of SPARQL queries.
 ```
 # License
 GPLv3+